How to prepare for your newborn session

 The morning of the session

 Here is my #1 most important tip for in home sessions, crank the heat up in your house to 80 degrees.
 Your baby is use to a toasty 98.6 degrees and will be much calmer and sleepier if the house is nice and warm.
 Wear layers that you can remove so that you stay comfortable.
+For in studio sessions I will already have it warm so dress in layers.
 I also recommend parents trying to keep their baby awake in the couple hours leading up to the session (I know harder said than done!).
 So, some tips are to play with baby, talk with baby, maybe even give the baby a bath before the session – whatever it takes to keep them alert for an hour or two.
 Dress the baby in a button-up or zip-up sleeper.
 If we have to remove shoes and socks, pants, and take a shirt off over their heads it almost always wakes them up.
 Instead, it is so much simpler to zip down and slip off pajamas while baby remains asleep.
 And if the pajamas are loose-fitting, then ideally there won’t be many lines left behind on the baby’s skin.
 Or even better just a diaper and wrapped in a blanket!
 Make sure baby has a nice, full tummy.
 Feeding them as often as you can for about 10-12 hours before their session will ensure that baby is really full and will be more likely to have a long, sleepy stretch.

 Please allow 3 hours for your session.
 All babies are different and if we need to take a break to feed, walk, rock, etc. we will do that.
 My goal is to not only give you photos you will treasure for a lifetime, but to also make it a fun enjoyable experience.